automat/foam-gl/README.md

 - Foam **focuses on writing shaders**.
 So compared to other libraries or frameworks you won't find any prepackaged materials, complex lighting and shadowing setups or post-processing filters.
 Thats your job. – But there a tiny shader templates to get you started.

-- Altough you can load external models, Foam mainly **focuses on programmatically generating geometry**.
+- Although you can load external models, Foam mainly **focuses on programmatically generating geometry**.

-- Loading every resource asynchronously on scene init s***s, especially when dealing with multiple glsl files, texture images and additional resources.
+- Loading every resource asynchronously on scene init can be quite cumbersome, especially when dealing with multiple glsl files, texture images and additional resources.
 Foam uses a **resource bundle loader** which you can feed with a list of resources.
 It will load all of them, report errors and after completely processing the list init your program with a resource dictionary.
 This is not mandatory, you can still load and process every single resource on its own.

-- Foam offers some neat **wrappers around WebGL base objects** such as programs, vertex and index buffers, framebuffers  and textures.
+- Foam offers **wrappers around WebGL base objects** such as programs, vertex and index buffers, framebuffers  and textures.

 - Foam reintroduces the **fixed pipeline matrix stack model**.
 Welcome back: glTranslate, glScale, glRotate, glMultMatrix, glPushMatrix and glPopMatrix as well as some additional matrix transformation methods.

 - Sometimes its necessary to just quickly test a visual idea.
-Therefore Foam offsers an optional **'immediate mode' style**, which allows drawing mesh data and 2d & 3d primitives without previously allocating any object.
+Therefore Foam offers an optional **'immediate mode' style**, which allows drawing mesh data and 2d & 3d primitives without previously allocating any object.

-- Math: **2d & 3d vectors**, **matrices**, **quaternions** and utilities
+- Solid **text rendering of generated BitmapFonts** using the wonderful opentype.js – An OpenType and TrueType font parser.

-- Foam uses the common.js module pattern.
+- Foam uses the **common.js module pattern** via [browserify](http://browserify.org/)

 - [more]

 ##Differences to other tools

-- Three.js is a wonderfull tool, but when

-- there is more to WebGL than Three.js (although its magical), abstracted just as much abstraction to not get in the way
+There is more to WebGL than Three.js (although its magical).
-- strong focus on shaders

-There are no additional render targets, Foam is and will only be WebGL, no 2d canvas, SVG or CSS3D.
+- There are no additional render targets, Foam is and will only be WebGL, no 2d canvas, SVG or CSS3D.

-- no build-in uber giant shader, or materials, blank canvas
-- Light and Material as generic representations of uniform shader structs, no associated programs, extendable with custom uniforms

-- fd
+- No builtin giant uber shader.

 - [more]

 ##Goals

-- Overall Goal
-- less dogmatic
-- flexibility,keep core to a minimum

-- additional functionality with extensions

-- [Future here]
+Foam tries to be as generic and structurally open as possible by not forcing you to adopt a certain way of building your scenes or managing the objects within it.
+You may choose to use the builtin geometry or light representations or simply drop them and just use Foam for setting up your app and resources and write everything with raw WebGL calls.
+If you need a scene graph, build it on top. – This **flexibility is a core idea** of Foam. – Therefore *Foam will never compete with WebGL frameworks* like Three.js or others.

+Additional functionalities may be added with extensions.

 ##Structure

-- core: canvas handling, user input, resource bundle handling,
+- ***App core*** – Canvas setup, user input, resource bundle handling and update loop setup
-- graphics: cameras, fbo, vbo, vbomeshes, easy text rendering with bitmap fonts via opentype.js, textures, light and material wrappers with custom uniforms
-- math: ...
-- extras: filewatchers

-- [Structure here]

-- glDraw : overall managing gl states when using builtin gl object wrappers (meshes, ...), 'immediate mode' drawing for fast sketching without initialising objects

-- glTrans : model matrix stack

-- glObject: base class, easy access glDraw, glTrans, gl
+- ***Graphics*** – Offers aforementioned cameras (perspective, orthographic, frustum and arcball rotation), generic material & light representations and geometry models which can be extended with custom attributes and uniforms, as well as text rendering, 'immediate mode' drawing via *glDraw*, and matrix stack manipulation via *glTrans*.
+Basic access to drawing methods, transformations and raw WebGL can be gained by inheriting from *glObject*.

+- ***WebGL objects*** – Shader program, vbo, fbo, textures

+- **Geometry** – Axis aligned bounding boxes, planes, rectangles, to be extended

+- ***Math*** – 2d & 3d vectors, matrices, quaternions and utilities

+- ***Extras*** – Color representation, Filewatcher, WebWorker console

 ##Install